 SERVICE AND OUTREACH MISSION STATEMENT

-My main goal as a scientist interested in education and outreach is to serve the public by promoting scientific literacy and interest in the earth sciences among students, educators, and my local community.
-I am currently accomplishing this goal by (1) serving as the chair of the Fossil Programming Committee for the Friends of Fort Negley, where I develop educational programs and exhibits for the public at a local Civil War fort; and, (2) developing cross-disciplinary curricula for the Interdisciplinary Science and Research program at John Overton High School, which includes a service-learning component and opportunities for the students to lead authentic paleontological research projects.
+My main goal as a scientist interested in education and outreach is to serve the public by promoting scientific literacy and interest in STEM among students, educators, and my local community.
+I am currently accomplishing this goal by (1) serving as the chair of the Fossil Programming Committee for the Friends of Fort Negley, where I develop educational programs and exhibits for the public at a local Civil War fort; and, (2) developing cross-disciplinary curricula for the Interdisciplinary Science and Research program at John Overton High School, which includes a service-learning component and opportunities for the students to lead independent research projects.

 FOSSILS AT THE FORT: EARTH SCIENCE EDUCATION AT AN URBAN CIVIL WAR FORT